 Because they are meant to be user-friendly ways of identifying addresses, domain names can be anything you choose, if it is not already in use.
 Whatever domain name you choose, it needs to work with a domain name identifier to be complete.
 Let’s look at some of these domain name identifiers;

-One step removed from TLDs is second level domain names.
-This is when TLDs are combined with country-level TLDs to identify the nature of websites within a country.
+One step removed from TLDs is second-level domain names.
+This is when TLDs are together with country-level TLDs to identify the nature of websites within a country.
 For example, a .com.au for Australia or .net.my for Malaysia extension.

 While there are many more forms of domain names, these are the most basic identifying ones around and are what most website owners would be looking for.